Jakob Pelletier: Calgary Flames

 Pelletier finished the AHL regular season with 16 goals and 21 assists in 35 regular-season games for the Wranglers.
 He scored the overtime game-winning goal in Game 1 of the 2023 Calder Cup playoffs to lead the team over the Abbotsford Canucks in the Pacific Division semifinals.
 Pelletier scored his second goal of the postseason in Game 1 of the Wrangler's Pacific Division Finals against the Coachella Valley Firebirds.

 Upon returning to the Flames for their 2023 Development Camp, Pelletier changed his jersey number to 22.
 While participating in the Flames' 2023 preseason games, Pelletier suffered a shoulder injury during a game against the Seattle Kraken.
 As a result, he underwent shoulder surgery in October and was expected to be out long-term.
 Pelletier subsequently missed three months to recover before making his season debut with the Wranglers on January 26, 2024.
 He spent four games with the Wranglers on a conditioning stint where he tallied two goals and one assist.
 Pelletier was recalled to the NHL level following the 2023 NHL All-Star break and made his season debut on February 6, against the Boston Bruins.
 However, he re-injured his shoulder following a hit by Jacob Trouba of the New York Rangers on February 12.

 Philadelphia Flyers

-On January 30, 2025.
-Pelletier, along with Andrei Kuzmenko, and two draft picks, was traded to the Philadelphia Flyers in exchange for Joel Farabee and Morgan Frost.
+On January 30, 2025, Pelletier, along with Andrei Kuzmenko, and two draft picks, was traded to the Philadelphia Flyers in exchange for Joel Farabee and Morgan Frost.
 He was not tendered a qualifying offer following the season, making him an unrestricted free agent.

 Tampa Bay Lightning

-Pelletier signed a three-year contract with the Tampa Bay Lightning on July 2, 2025.
+Pelletier signed a three-year contract with the Tampa Bay Lightning on July 2, 2025.While with the Syracuse Crunch of the American Hockey League, Pelletier set a franchise record with points in 19 consecutive games.